Shicheng-Liu/pursuit_evasion_game/README.md

 ```
 rosrun hector_quadrotor_gazebo persuit_evasion.py
 ```
-When a Qt video window shows, type the key _p_ and you can see the performance.
+When a Qt video window shows, typr the key _y_ to take off, type the key _p_ and you can see the performance.
+Key _h_ is land.

 ![image](https://github.com/Shicheng-Liu/persuit_evasion_game/blob/master/persuit-evasion-game.gif)